 To learn more about the current travel advisories, please visit the Government of Canada travel advisories page.

 Will CAA Travel Insurance cover any COVID related claims if I choose to travel internationally despite the travel advisory?

 CAA Niagara supports the government of Canada travel advisory to avoid all non-essential travel due to Covid-19.
-People’s health and safety are our priority.
+Your health and safety is our priority.

-Please contact us for any questions regarding CAA Travel Insurance.
+Please contact us with any questions regarding CAA Travel Insurance.

 Does CAA Travel Insurance cover COVID-19 when travelling in Canada?

 1CAA Travel Insurance is underwritten by Orion Travel Insurance Company, a CAA Company.
 Certain exclusions, limitations and restrictions apply.
-Medical Questionnaire may be required.
+A medical questionnaire may be required.